 The German Anatolian Shepherd is a large and powerful dog, developed to protect sheep from big predators like wolves, lynx, and even bears.

 The silhouette of this dog is on the rectangular side, although some dogs may have the sloping back of the German Shepherd.

 They have a large chiseled head, but not so large as to look out of proportion.

-They also have a long muzzle which can be square or tapered, depending on the parent dog they take after.
+They also have a long muzzle that can be square or tapered, depending on the parent dog they take after.

-They have almond-shaped eyes that are light amber to dark brown in color, although dark colors are more predominant with this dog.
+They have almond-shaped eyes that are light amber to dark brown, although dark colors are more predominant with this dog.

 The coats of both the parent breeds are fairly similar, with both of them passing down a thick, soft undercoat protected by a dense outer coat.

 This outer coat is generally straight, although some dogs will have a slight wave to the outer layer.

 Although bathing is only required a few times a year, German Anatolian Shepherds have very thick undercoats and tend to shed heavily all year round.